Saturday, October 4

 Moderator: Ms. Anne Reinke, President & CEO, Intermodal Association of North America

-Speakers: Mr. Charl van Niekirk, Chief Executive Officer, Windsor-Detroit Bridge Authority;
+Speakers: Mr. Charl van Niekerk, Chief Executive Officer, Windsor-Detroit Bridge Authority;

 Ms. Julie Gascon, President CEO, Montréal Port Authority;